AdobeDocs/campaign-web.en/help/v8/content/generative-email.md

 ---
 # Generate an email with the Content assistant {#generative-email}

 The Content Assistant enhances your communication's impact by automatically generating complete email content, saving you time and ensuring consistent quality.

+Using Generative AI, you can effortlessly craft compelling emails that resonate with your audience, making your communication more effective and efficient.

 1. After creating and configuring your Email delivery, click **[!UICONTROL Create content]**.